-- People are instructed to stay home in their bubble other than for essential personal movement including to go to work, school if they have to, or for local recreation. - Physical distancing of 2m outside home (including on public transport), or 1m in controlled environments like schools and workplaces. - To wear masks in public places and when visiting essential services. - People must stay within their immediate household bubble, but can expand this to reconnect with close family/whanau, or bring in caregivers, or support isolated people.
+- People are instructed to stay home in their bubble other than for essential personal movement - including to go to work, school if they have to, or for local recreation. - Physical distancing of 2m outside home (including on public transport), or 1m in controlled environments like schools and workplaces. - People must stay within their immediate household bubble, but can expand this to reconnect with close family/whanau, or bring in caregivers, or support isolated people.
 This extended bubble should remain exclusive.